JAForbes/pgzx/readme.md

     | --ssl=require         Requires ssl
     | --ssl=reject          Reject unauthorized connections
     | --ssl=no-reject       Do not reject unauthorized connections
-    | --ssl=heroku          --no-ssl-reject if the host ends with a .com
+    | --ssl=heroku          --ssl-no-reject if the host ends with a .com

     For more detailed connection options, connect to postgres manually via -X